-We have audited the accompanying consolidated financial statements of Romios Gold Resources Inc. and its subsidiary, together (the "Company"), which comprise the statements of financial position as at June 30, 2013 and 2012, and the statements of loss and comprehensive loss, cash flows and changes in equity for the years then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Romios Gold Resources Inc. and its subsidiary, which comprise the consolidated statements of financial position as at June 30, 2014 and 2013 and the consolidated statements of loss and comprehensive loss, equity and cash flows for the years then ended, and a summary of significant accounting policies and other explanatory information.